-As students prepare to arrive in Cambridge to start their course in September 2020, we recognise that they and their families have a number of questions about travelling to and arriving at Abbey College Cambridge, especially the 14 day quarantine which is mandatory for all boarding students.
+As students prepare to arrive in Cambridge to start their course in September 2020 or January 2021, we recognise that they and their families have a number of questions about travelling to and arriving at Abbey College Cambridge, especially the 14 day quarantine which is mandatory for all boarding students.

 This page has been designed to help answer those questions, but please do not hesitate to contact us if your question is not answered below.